 If you’ve ever escaped for a long weekend and left fresh fruit on your counter (or forgot to take out the garbage), you’ve likely come home to find some unwanted guests buzzing around your kitchen.

-Fruit fly invasions are pretty much inevitable in the summer months (especially if you’re forgetful like me), but there’s a simple way to get rid of these harmless pests.
+Fruit fly invasions are inevitable in the summer months, but there’s a simple way to get rid of these harmless pests.
 Just follow the steps below and you’ll be fruit-fly free in no time.

 How to get rid of fruit flies

-- Grab a piece of paper, some tape, a mason jar or a tall drinking glass, vinegar (any will do, but apple cider is best) and, if you want, a piece of fruit, like an apple slice
+- Grab a piece of paper, some tape, a mason jar or tall drinking glass, dish soap and vinegar (any will do, but apple cider or red wine vinegars are best).

-The fruit flies will be attracted to the vinegar and fruit, but once they fly into the cone, they won’t be able to get out.
-A former associate food editor at Chatelaine used the cone to battle a particularly nasty infestation and claims it works better than all other methods, including the popular plastic-wrap-over-a-glass technique.
+The fruit flies will be attracted to the vinegar, but once they fly into the cone, they won’t be able to get out.
+A former food editor at Chatelaine used the cone to battle a particularly nasty infestation and claims it works better than all other methods, including the popular plastic-wrap-over-a-glass technique.
 So the next time you find yourself swatting away one fruit fly too many, pick up a piece of paper and get rolling.